experiandataquality/aperture-data-studio-sdk/README.md

 This repo contains the SDK JAR and a pre-configured Java project that uses Gradle, allowing you to easily build your own custom step.
 Alternatively, you can add the SDK as a dependency to your own project by downloading the SDK JAR from the `sdkapi` folder.

-[//]: # "TODO: [Javadoc reference](https://experiandataquality.github.io/aperture-data-studio-sdk/tree/2.0.0) for full reference documentation."
+[Javadoc reference](https://experiandataquality.github.io/aperture-data-studio-sdk/tree/2.0.0) for full reference documentation.

 ## Table of contents